KxSystems/solace/README.md

 or

-- Copy `kdbsolace.so` which was built or downloaded earlier, to your KDB+ install binary dir e.g. if KDB+ installed at `/usr/local/q`, place the shared library into `/usr/local/q/m64/`..
+- Copy `kdbsolace.so` which was built or downloaded earlier, to your kdb+ install binary dir e.g. if kdb+ installed at `/usr/local/q`, place the shared library into `/usr/local/q/m64/`..
-- The q script to load the solace API (`solace.q`) can be placed in the current working directory or within the KDB+ install directory.
+- The q script to load the solace API (`solace.q`) can be placed in the current working directory or within the kdb+ install directory.

 ## Unsupported Functionality